uzielweb/mod_articles_latest_override/README.md

 - width and height of thumbnails
 - crop proportion
-- title of the article
+- title, date and category of the article
+- trimming introtext based on characters counting
 - number of articles per row
+- custom default image
-- thumbnails creation with cache Joomla default folder
+- thumbnails creation with cache Joomla default folder.
+The sequence is: intro-text-image, full-text-image, any first image in content, custom image.
 - responsive